 In order to create a podcast, cut the pauses out of a webinar recording, or add effects to a video soundtrack, you'll need audio editing software.
-Which audio editor you choose ultimately depends on a few factors: what you'll be using the editor for, your overall skill level, and your budget.
+It lets you record audio, trim a file down to size, convert to web-friendly formats, and clean up an old recording.

 How we evaluate and test apps

 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 The best audio editors are designed purely with audio editing in mind.
 Many digital audio workstations (DAWs) include audio editing features alongside a far larger feature set that can make them bulkier and more expensive.
 I've chosen only true audio editors for inclusion in this piece, so you won't find software like GarageBand, Ableton Live, or AVID Pro Tools on this list.

 Some of these picks bring something unique to the table, but there was a basic set of criteria each app had to have to be considered for the list.